AliyunContainerService/sgx-device-plugin/README.md

         alibabacloud.com/sgx_epc_MiB: 20
 ```

-If you want a remote attestation, you should mount `/var/run/aesmd/aesm.socket` in your container, maybe like this:
+If you want a remote attestation, aesm.socket MUST BE mounted inside application containers.
+There are two ways to achieve it:

+Way 1: Mount aesm.socket (i.e. /var/run/aesmd/aesm.socket) inside your application containers manually, maybe like this:

 ```yaml
 apiVersion: v1